pallad-ts/config/docs/philosophy.md

 **Development for programmers**

 Configuration must be accessible in type-safe manner for typescript based codebase.
-That will limit amount of errors or bugs caused by typos or configuration misuse.
+That limits amount of errors or bugs caused by typos or configuration misuse.

-If you want to have an access to database configuration then you can be sure that ```config.database.username``` will be available.
-Moreover if you've protected that value with `@pallad/secret` then you can also be sure that ```config.database.username.getValue()``` will always work since typescript will tell you that username is a `Secret` object.
+If you want to have access to database configuration then you can be sure that ```config.database.username``` will be available.
+Moreover if you've marked value as `.secret()` then you can also be sure that ```config.database.username.getValue()``` will always work since typescript will tell you that username is a `Secret` object.